Skip to content

 Try to match the formats, dimensions, etc. of a reference clip to match the original clip.

-:param dimensions: Whether to adjust the dimensions of the reference clip to match the original clip.
+dimensions: Whether to adjust the dimensions of the reference clip to match the original clip.
+If True, uses

-:param vformat: Whether to change the reference clip's format to match the original clip's.
+vformat: Whether to change the reference clip's format to match the original clip's.
+Default: True.

 """